Budgeting Case Study: How I Increased My Savings by 105% in 1 Hour

 Instead of looking at a monthly budget, you look at a three month budget.

-The amount does not change however the way you look at it does.
-When you follow The Bulk Budgeting Technique, you don’t spend the same amount of money on variable expenses each month and you shouldn’t.
+When you follow The Bulk Budgeting Technique, you don't spend the same amount of money on variable expenses each month and you shouldn't.

 The goal is to consolidate the months and do the spending for all three months in a handful of shopping trips.
 Which typically happen at the beginning of the three month budgeting period.

 The main goal is to buy enough to last you three months which you can do for categories that include non-perishable items.
-Here is why consolidating your budgeting months makes sense.

 My monthly budget is $400.
 Here’s the breakdown by category: